 Editorial disclosure: All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank's website for the most current information.

-Among credit cards' best perks are travel rewards toward your summer vacation, whether it's relaxing in San Diego, scuba diving in the Florida Keys or exploring Yosemite.
+Among travel credit cards' best perks are rewards toward your fall trips, whether it's relaxing in San Diego, driving up New England to see the changing leaves or exploring Yosemite.
 The best travel credit cards can point you toward rewards that you can redeem through travel reservations including airfare, hotels, rental cars and more.

 But how to choose?
 Here, we arm you with the tools you'll need to choose the best rewards card for your lifestyle, both as a spender and an earner.

 Whether you are trying to figure out the types of travel cards available or how to choose a card, we can help.

 Why this is the best travel credit card for hotel rewards - If you want to really max out on rewards for hotel stays, this card's partnership with Hotels.com/venture will get you there.
 Through January 2020, earn 10X miles for hotel stays booked and paid for through the Hotels.com/venture site.